|

 Safety on the Trains

-Indonesia is a very safe country on its own and the trains are no exception.
+Indonesia is a very safe country in general and the trains are no exception.
 I’ve never had to deal with any issues, ever.
 People are welcoming and understanding.

 You can leave your bag in the overhead bins unattended to go to the toilet or walk around the train to stretch your legs.